oktawave-code/terraform-provider-oktawave/docs/resources/disk.md

 - `creation_date` (String) Date of disk creation.
 - `creation_user_id` (Number) Id of user who created disk.
 - `id` (String) The ID of this resource.
+- `instance_ids` (Set of Number) List of instances ids that are connected to this disk.
 - `is_freemium` (Boolean, Deprecated)
 - `is_locked` (Boolean) Tells if disk is currently locked.
 - `is_shared` (Boolean, Deprecated)